Platinum-Saber/Infinite-Stack/SEM-3/CS3043-Database Systems/Group Project/External Interface Requirements.md

 - **Payment Gateways:** Interfaces to connect with third-party payment gateways for processing payments and transfers.
 - **External APIs:** Interaction with external services like credit bureaus, and SMS/email notification services.
 - **Web Servers:** The system will run on secure web servers, utilizing HTTPS for encrypted communication.
-- **Libraries and Frameworks:** The application will leverage modern web development frameworks (React) and libraries for enhanced functionality and user experience.
+- **Libraries and Frameworks:** The application will leverage modern web development frameworks (e.g. React) and libraries for enhanced functionality and user experience.

 ## 3.4 Communications Interfaces
 The online banking system will require various communication functions to operate efficiently.
 These include: